sylvainhalle/textidote/Readme.md

 ### Using a dictionary

-If you have a list of words that you want TeXlint to ignore when checking spelling, you can use the `--dict` parameter to specify the location of a text file:
+If you have a list of words that you want TeXtidote to ignore when checking spelling, you can use the `--dict` parameter to specify the location of a text file: